-For full details of Alice Park Community Garden click here.
+Alice Park Community Garden in December

 Now is the time when many gardeners are browsing catalogues full of abundant vegetables and ordering seeds.
 Often without reference to the draw full of packets that didn’t get planted last year, or arrived stuck on the front of a gardening magazine.
 Sharing and swapping seeds can help keep costs down, encourage us all to try new vegetable varieties, and learn from each other’s successes and failures from last year.
 Without scaremongering it may be that growing more food locally, and perhaps even in your own back garden, will reduce our reliance on imported fresh vegetables, fruit and salads should Brexit negotiations cause disruption to freight movement.